 Sign in With Google

-CallRail offers the ability to sign in with Google.
+CallRail offers the ability to use SSO to sign in with Google.
 Keep in mind you can't turn on Two-Factor Authentication within CallRail after signing in with Google.
 Instead, use Google's instructions for Two-Factor Authentication to add an extra layer of security to your account.

 If you’ve signed in to CallRail using your Google credentials and need to revoke CallRail’s access to your Google account for security purposes, use Google’s instructions to stop signing in with Google.